Instapundit: History and characteristics

 InstaPundit was launched in August 2001 as an experiment, and a part of Reynolds' class on Internet law.
-After the September 11 attacks, the site quickly became a highly popular blog—with Reynolds celebrated as "chief among the warbloggers"—and was dubbed the "Grand Central Station of Bloggerville" in 2002 and reported to be "the most visited [blog] in the world" in early 2004.
+After the September 11 attacks, the site quickly became a highly popular blog – with Reynolds celebrated as "chief among the warbloggers" – and was dubbed the "Grand Central Station of Bloggerville" in 2002 and reported to be "the most visited [blog] in the world" in early 2004.
 A 2007 memo from the National Republican Senatorial Committee described Reynolds as one of the five "best-read national conservative bloggers."

 Common topics are politics, technology (such as nanotechnology), space exploration, human longevity, digital photography, individual liberty and gun politics, domestic policy, the media, and the blogosphere as a social phenomenon.
 Instapundit frequently discussed the war on terror from a supportive-but-critical viewpoint.
 Reynolds has also lent his support to the Porkbusters campaign, which purports to expose misallocation of federal funds.

 In June 2009, Reynolds changed his blog header to the color green from its original red, in support of the anti-Ahmadinejad/pro-Mousavi protests made after the Iranian Presidential election.
-This was originally supposed to be a temporary show up support, but it lasted about three months.
+This was originally supposed to be a temporary show of support, but it lasted about three months.
 On September 7, 2009, Reynolds replaced the green with his customary red, remarking, "I’m back to the original design.
 'Going Green' was supposed to be a show of support, not a permanent change, and the summer’s over.
 My support for the Iranian freedom movement is no less, but symbolism takes you only so far."